Hit-and-run accidents have become a major concern in and around Baton Rouge, particularly on the busy interstate I-10.

 Contact Pierce & Shows Today

-If you have been in an accident — and particularly a hit-and-run — in Louisiana, the first thing you need to do is to contact a car accident attorney.
+If you have been in an accident — and particularly a hit-and-run — in Baton Rouge, the first thing you need to do is to contact a car accident attorney.
 You might be tempted to handle the case yourself, but it can often be more difficult than you think.
-Our attorneys at Pierce & Shows have years of experience handling car accident cases and we are happy to put our experience to work for you.
+Whether you were hit downtown, on I-10, or even outside the city, our attorneys at Pierce & Shows have years of experience handling car accident cases and we are happy to put our experience to work for you.
 Contact us today to schedule your first appointment.